-Common stock, as we have reviewed earlier, is the least security in a company's capital structure.
-It offers the highest potential returns in the long run to compensate for additional degree of risk as the stocks are much more volatile.
+Common stock, as we have reviewed earlier, is the least secure in a company's capital structure.
+It offers the highest potential returns, in the long run, to compensate for an additional degree of risk as the stocks are much more volatile.
 Common shareholders also have voting rights, while senior security holders do not.

 Secured Bonds <-- Senior Bonds <-- Junior Bonds <-- Insured Bonds <-- Convertible Bonds <-- Callable Preferred Shares <-- Convertible Preferred Shares <-- Cumulative Preferred Shares <-- Participatory Preferred Shares <-- Common Shares

 Yeah, the Wall Street folks like the complications.
 I don’t want to make you even more confused as there are some other variations of debt securities (like hybrid debts).
 We won’t discuss them, as it is more complicated knowledge that is usually the prerogative of financial advisers and very experienced investors, so, I don’t want to overload you with unnecessary information at this stage.